Singleton Pattern - 5 Implementations of

 Implementations

-1. Lazy initialization, non-thread safe: This is the classical version, bot it's not thread safe.
-If more than one thread attempts to access instance at the same time, more than one instance may be created.
+thread safe.
+If more than one thread attempts to access instance at the same

 private static Singleton instance = null;

-public static Singleton Instance() {
+static Singleton

 instance = new Singleton();